 Personalized Employee Benefits Resources | PeopleKeep

-What is minimum essential coverage (MEC)?
+What is Minimum Essential Coverage (MEC)?

 Under the Affordable Care Act (ACA), minimum essential coverage (MEC) is any health insurance coverage that meets the individual shared responsibility requirement, also known as the individual mandate.
-While the federal tax penalty for not having MEC is no longer in effect for individuals, MEC is essential for various types of employer-sponsored health benefits.
+While the federal tax penalty for not having MEC is no longer in effect for individuals, MEC is essential for various employer-sponsored health benefits.

-What qualifies as minimum essential coverage?
+What qualifies as MEC?

 Employer-sponsored coverage